tdwg/conference-2018/conferences/2018/call-for-abstracts.md

 **Posters**

-We will provide dedicated space and time for posters.
-Instructions on poster size will be posted nearer the conference.
+We will provide dedicated space and time for authors to stand by their posters.

 **Wild Ideas**